 - Contrast sensitivity: A chart similar to the Snellen chart is used to test contrast sensitivity.
 The chart has the same size letters, but in different contrasts with the background.

-- Glare sensitivity: Glare sensitivity is tested by having the patient read a chart twice, with and without bright lights.
+- Glare sensitivity: Glare sensitivity is tested by having the patient read a chart twice, with and without bright lights shining into the eyes.

 - Potential acuity: Potential acuity evaluates the eye's acute vision center by testing macular function.
 It can help the ophthalmologist determine the expected improvement from cataract surgery.

-- Corneal endothelium: The corneal endothelium, a layer of cells lining the cornea, is sensitive to surgical trauma and should be evaluated before any intraocular operation.
+- Endothelial cell count: The corneal endothelium, a layer of cells lining the inside of the cornea, is sensitive to normal surgical trauma and should be evaluated before any intraocular operation.

 - People with other eye disorders may need other pre-operative tests.

 Surgery is the only cure for cataracts, but it is almost never an emergency.
-Most cataracts cause no problem other than reducing a person's ability to see, so there is no harm in delaying surgery.
+Most cataracts cause no problem other than reducing a person's ability to see.
+Except for injury due to falls or unsafe driving.
+Usually, there is no harm in delaying surgery, except for an increased risk of injury from falls or unsafe driving.
+Sometimes delaying surgery will cause a moderate (easy to perform surgery on) cataract to progress to an advanced (difficult to perform surgery on) cataract.
 People usually have plenty of time to carefully consider options and discuss them with an ophthalmologist.

 There is no constant rate at which cataracts progress: